 This general purpose financial report has been prepared in accordance with New Zealand Generally Accepted Accounting Practice (NZ GAAP).
 The Company has applied New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS) as applicable for Tier 1 for-profit entities and complies with NZ IFRS and other applicable Financial Reporting Standards, and Interpretations as appropriate to profit-oriented entities.
 The financial statements also comply with International Financial Reporting Standards (IFRS).
-The Company is a reporting entity for the purposes of the Financial Reporting Act 2013 and the FMCA and its financial statements comply with these Acts.
+The Company is a reporting entity for the purposes of the FMCA and its financial statements comply with this Act.